icwells/veterinaryPathology/README.md

 	python msuDB.py -i path_to_directory -o path_to_output_file

-### Taxonomy Merging Scripts
+### mergeTaxonomy.py
-Each taxonomy merging script functions the same way (replace the "..." with the name of the specific script):
+The original taxonomy merging scripts were placed into one script to keep things organized (they can still be found in the databaseSpecific folder for the time being).

-	python ...Taxonomy.py -i path_to_zepsDB -t path_to_kestrel_output -o output_file
+	python mergeTaxonomy.py -n/m/z path_to_DB -t path_to_kestrel_output -o output_file

-The zooPathTaxonomy.py script has two additional parameters:
-"-r" incorporates the age, sex, and cancer type from the output of extractNWZP.py into the merged output file.
-"--cancer" will tell the script to print only cancer records to file.
+	-h, --help	show this help message and exit
+	--cancer	Only extracts and concatenates cancer records (NWZP only; extracts all records by default).
+	-n N		Path to NWZP file (utf-8 encoded).
+	-m M		Path to MSU file (utf-8 encoded).
+	-z Z		Path to ZEPS file (utf-8 encoded).
+	-t T		Path to taxonomy file.
+	-r R		Path to records file with age, sex, and cancer type (NWZP only; not required).
+	-o O		Output file.

 ### extractNWZP.py
 This script will extract age, sex, and cancer type and location from the downloaded NWZP records.